And we welcome you from deep in the heart of Texas today.

 Some people stand in the way of the Chinese Olympics simply by living where they live.

-Here I could look out the literally, look out the window of the room I'm sitting in in Arlington, Texas, right between Dallas and Fort Worth.
+Here, I could look out, literally, look out the window of the room I'm sitting in in Arlington, Texas, right between Dallas and Fort Worth.

-The Dallas Cowboys are building a big brand spank and new stadium, and it it's just gonna be amazing.
+The Dallas Cowboys are building a big brand spanking new stadium, and it's just going to be amazing.

-And Cowboys will open opening day uh 2009, not this coming season, but the next season, in that building.
+And Cowboys will open opening day 2009, not this coming season, but the next season in that building.

 Now, as it so happens, they had to kick in with some eminent domain, and there were, I don't know, somebody local can correct me.